About

 My current work centres on business development, digital platforms, and long-term brand building.

-I write and reflect on resilience, professional identity, and the discipline required to construct something that lasts.
+I write and reflect on governance, resilience, and the discipline required to construct systems that endure.

 Durability is not accidental.
 It is designed — and maintained.